maryam-saqib/GeSter/GesTer_v1/README.md

 ### GesTer Version 1

-This repository contains code for a GesTer - version 1.
+This repository contains code for GesTer - Version 1.
 Follow the steps below to set up and use the system:

 #### Setting up Dependencies
 After setting up the dependencies, follow the steps below to run the code.